August 23, 2016 by Ed Kennedy

 Sound and Tone: How Musicians Can Use Visual Facebook Ads in their Promotions

-You’ve got a knapsack, a ton of sticky tape, and often need be quick-of-feet in case they get caught.
-It may give one some cool cred at the local indie bar to say their a music promoter – but just like how being a bike commuter can be a world of worry in tandem with fun – posting up concert promos around the city can be a hard and difficult thing (especially if within a grey area of the law).
-Yet, for a long time this was a chief way for new musicians to get word out.
+They’ve got a knapsack, a ton of sticky tape, and ambition.
+Yes, it may give someone cool street cred at the local indie bar to say they’re a music promoter – but just like how being a bike commuter can bring a world of worry in tandem with fun – posting up concert promos around a community is often a hard and exhausting task.
+Yet, for a long time this was a chief way musicians and promoters to get the word out.

-As a result, just as the Beatles were discovered in a smoky Liverpool bar – and music history is swarming with stories of great artists being discovered in obscure places online and off– even today there is music good music going unheard.
+As a result, just as the Beatles were discovered in a smoky Liverpool bar – and music history is swarming with stories of great artists being discovered in obscure places – now increasingly online – even today there’s lots of good music going unheard.

 So, for the aspiring musician with the sleek drum solos or the big booming voice, may this be a step by step aid to getting your voice out there online.

 This is usually an easy-do, and can be linked into your personal Facebook account making it easy to keep it updated, share content, and post updates between the two accounts.
-Starting a whole new page may feel like a bit of a pain, but if your a serious muso you need ensure your business has a seperate online presence to your personal page, lest the two clash.
+Starting a whole new page may feel like a bit of a pain, but if you’re a serious muso you need to ensure your business has a separate online presence to your personal page, lest the two clash.

 Use the Ads Creator First

 There are two main options for Facebook ads: the Ads Creator and the Power Editor.
-The latter has more features and is powerful – but just like how you don’t need a F-18 hornet to fly a Melbourne to Sydney red eye – so too shall the basic option suffice when you’re just starting out with ads.
+The latter has more features and is powerful – but just like how you don’t need a F-18 hornet to fly a Melbourne to Sydney red-eye – so too will the basic option suffice when you’re just starting out with ads.

-This is in the main because right now you just seek to start out with ads – not commission a 24/7 online campaign that may not yet be setup to properly reach the right audience and do what it should.
-Accordingly, it is imperative you…
+This is mainly because right now you’re just seeking to start out with ads – not commission a 24/7 online campaign.
+One that may not be set up to properly reach the right audience and do what it should.
+Accordingly, it is important you…

 Decide your Campaign Objective

-Unless your currently a bar tender moonlighting as a musician moonlighting as a coder its unlikely you’ve got an app to advertise (and but if you, email me and tell me about it #coolstuff).
-Instead, what you need to pick is either page likes, clicks to website, or event responses.
-Where you are in your current career and calendar – are you gigging locally, set to go on a tour, or just build hype surrounding your next album launch – shall be the guiding stars that inform where you see page likes, website clicks, or even responses.
+You need to target either page likes, clicks to website, or event responses.
+Where you are in your current career and calendar – are you gigging locally, set to go on a tour, or just build hype surrounding your next album launch – shall be the guiding stars that inform where you see page likes, website clicks, or even responses factoring in.